 In 2020, the CGH Group completed the Global ESG Benchmark for Real Assets (GRESB) reporting for 2019.
+In August 2021, the Issuer received a comprehensive ESG rating by Sustainalytics, a global ESG rating agency, who analysed the CGH Group's focus and work on sustainability in the previous years.

-The CGH Group has also commenced discussions with Sustainalytics in order to obtain a comprehensive ESG rating.
-The CGH Group is now preparing the relevant documentation, including ESG related policies, namely, the Environmental Protection Policy and the Environmental Management System Policy, while GasNet has in place policies covering areas such as air pollution, environmental preparedness, chemical substances and mixtures, waste management, water protection, nature and landscape protection, transport of dangerous goods and remediation of ecological burdens.
+The CGH Group also prepared ESG related policies, namely the Environmental Protection Policy and the Environmental Management System Policy, while GasNet has in place policies covering areas such as air pollution, environmental preparedness, chemical substances and mixtures, waste management, water protection, nature and landscape protection, transport of dangerous goods and remediation of ecological burdens.
 The CGH Group is further developing its strategies, running screenings of assets and project, in order to ensure its readiness and future compliance with all applicable requirements.